khanfarabi/ExplainableAI/README.md

             The query 6510 is truly predicted as medicine.

+            The non_relational explanation will be saved as limetest_up.html file.
 The non-relational explanations can be visualized as follows:

   ![image](https://user-images.githubusercontent.com/25291998/139725737-5e344dc5-c93d-4c7a-9cfb-5897c7c491e1.png)